rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 ## About Simplicity

 I consider the terms _simple_ and _easy_ to have different meaning.
-Easy: The low barrier to entry (e.g. language).
+Easy: A low barrier to entry (e.g. language).
 Simple: Low effort to reason about (e.g. code written in that language).
 There is no free lunch, to get simplicity you need to accept that things will not be easy.
 Simplicity is about ability to reason about things and as such is closely related to all other bullet points in this post.